 Following is a list of the supported commands for the sensor.
-In the descriptions below, SDI-12 command/response sequences are show in Courier font, with a box surrounding the text.
+In the command descriptions that follow the table below, SDI-12 command/response sequences are show in Courier font.
 The command from the SDI-12 Logger/Recorder is shown in bold text.
 The response from the sensor is shown in normal text.
 As is normal, SDI-12 commands are always terminated with the '!' character.
 Responses from the sensor always include the sensor's address as the first character and are always terminated with the <CR><LF> (carriage return-line feed) sequence.